mholtkamp/octave/Documentation/Lua/Nodes/3D/Primitive3D.md

 ### SetMass
 Set the mass of the node.
 Used for physics simulation only.

-Sig: `Primtive3D:SetMass(mass)`
+Sig: `Primitive3D:SetMass(mass)`
  - Arg: `number mass` Physical mass
 ---
 ### SetLinearDamping
 Set the linear damping of the node.
-Use by physics simulation to control how the nodes linear velocity should change over time.
+Used by physics simulation to control how the node's linear velocity should change over time.

 Sig: `Primitive3D:SetLinearDamping(linearDamping)`
  - Arg: `number linearDamping` Linear damping
 ---
 ### SetAngularDamping
 Set the angular damping of the node.
-Use by physics simulation to control how the nodes angular velocity should change over time.
+Used by physics simulation to control how the node's angular velocity should change over time.

 Sig: `Primitive3D:SetAngularDamping(angularDamping)`
  - Arg: `number angularDamping` Angular damping